1961 Goldsboro B-52 crash: Accident

-As the aircraft descended through 10000 ft on its approach to the airfield, the pilots were no longer able to keep it in stable descent and lost control.
-An entire wing of the aircraft apparently was lost.
+As the aircraft descended through 10000 ft on its approach to the airfield, the pilots were no longer able to keep it in stable descent, and "lost all control as the B-52 went into a gyration best described as a spin."
 The pilot in command ordered the crew to abandon the aircraft, which they did at 9000 ft.
 Five men landed safely after ejecting or bailing out through a hatch, one did not survive his parachute landing, and two died in the crash.
 The third pilot of the bomber, Lt.
 Adam Mattocks, is the only person known to have successfully bailed out of the top hatch of a B-52 without an ejection seat.
-The crew's final view of the aircraft was in an intact state with its payload of two Mark 39 thermonuclear bombs still on board, each with yields of 3.8 megatons.
+The crew's final view of the aircraft was in an intact state with its payload of two Mark39 thermonuclear bombs still on board, each with yields of 3.8 megatons.
 (Note: Following an early account of the accident by Ralph Lapp in 1962, many sources over the years the claim that the bombs at Goldsboro had yields of 24 megatons.
 This is now known to not be true.
 Lapp or his source may have gotten the weapons involved in the accident confused with the 23–25 megaton B41 nuclear bomb.
 (Lapp's account also incorrectly states there was a single bomb involved in the accident.)
 The exact weapon models involved in the accident were classified for many years, as were most details of the accident, leading to many seemingly contradictory accounts.)
 Sometime between the crew ejecting and the aircraft crashing, the two bombs separated from the aircraft.

-The pilotless aircraft broke up in the air shortly after the crew ejected.
+The unmanned aircraft broke up in the air shortly after the crew ejected.
 Witnesses reported seeing two flashes of red light, suggesting that fuel explosions contributed to the breakup of the plane.
 At 12:35 a.m.
-EST on January 24, the remaining pieces of the B-52 impacted with the ground.
+EST on January24, the remaining pieces of the B-52 impacted with the ground.
 The aircraft wreckage covered a 2 mi2 area of tobacco and cotton farmland at Faro, about 12 mi north of Goldsboro.
 The arrangement of the aircraft pieces suggested that several pieces of the B-52 were upside down when they struck the ground.

 Explosive ordnance disposal (EOD) teams from Seymour Johnson and other bases arrived on the scene quickly, disarming the one bomb that was easily accessible.
-Representatives from the Albuquerque Operations Office of the U.S. Atomic Energy Commission were alerted to the accident on the morning of January 24.
+Representatives from the Albuquerque Operations Office of the U.S. Atomic Energy Commission were alerted to the accident on the morning of January24.
 A team of scientists and engineers from the AEC, Sandia National Laboratories, and Los Alamos National Laboratory assembled at Kirtland Air Force Base in New Mexico.
 They were joined by representatives from the Department of Defense Nuclear Safety Research Directorate.
 They flew to Seymour Johnson AFB on a C-47 cargo plane, arriving at approximately 10:15 p.m.
-EST on the night of January 24.
+EST on the night of January24.